szinn/k8s-homelab/README.md

 ## Network Configuration

+See [diagram](./docs/Network-Backbone.png) of the backbone.

-The external is connected to the VyOS router with a [Wireguard](https://www.wireguard.com) port forwarded to the router VM.
+The external network is connected to the UDM SE with a [Wireguard](https://www.wireguard.com) port forwarded to the router VM.
 Inbound services are managed with cloudflared.

 The 3 worker nodes and Ryzen server are connected to the 8-port switch with 2.5Gb ethernet.
 The Unifi components are connected with 10Gb ethernet connections.
 Multiple wired access points are scattered around the house and backyard.

 The Kubernetes cluster and IPs are on the 10.11.0.x subnet with VLAN tagging.
-The Kubernetes API is accessed via an external [HAProxy](https://www.haproxy.com) running on the VyOS router.
 External machines (Synology, etc) are on the main household VLAN subnet.
 IoT devices are on an isolated 191.168.1.x VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

 Cilium works with the router using BGP to route external IPs to Kubernetes services(e.g., MySQL).
 Ingress-nginx is used to reverse-proxy services within the cluster.

-DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to DNSdist running on the VyOS router that will forward to either bind (for local home traffic) or
+DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to DNSdist running on the Titan server that will forward to either bind (for local home traffic) or
-PiHole which is also running an [unbound](https://docs.pi-hole.net/guides/dns/unbound/) recursive DNS server for external traffic.
+Blocky for ad blocking for external traffic.

 The external DNS is managed via [Cloudflare](https://www.cloudflare.com/en-ca/).
 External names are managed by [external-dns](https://github.com/kubernetes-sigs/external-dns) on the cluster and, since my home IP can be changed at any time, DDNS is maintained by the